-Geologic field methods, deformation of rocks, including kinematic and dynamic analysis, primary structures, fold and fault classifications, stereographic projections, geologic maps, cross sections, and working with three-dimensional data.
-Includes field trips.
-Prerequisite: ENVR 105.
+Examines the fundamental concepts of deformation in the Earth's crust and trains students in field methods and problem-solving related to geologic mapping.
+This course covers stress and strain, rock deformation, kinematic and dynamic analysis, fold and fault classifications, stereographic projections, geologic maps, cross sections, and working with three-dimensional data.
+Includes required field trips.
+Prerequisites: ENVR 105, MATH 167 or 191.
 Fall.